top of page

 Follow me on Instagram @mendmydog

 It has been a very busy year for me, studying almost full time, alongside running The Surrey Ark Team and working on Behaviour Cases at the same time but I have loved it.
-I have recently found out that I have passed (with distinction) the Advanced Diploma Applied Animal Behaviour (Canine) Level 5 which is administered by Compass and is Accredited by the ABTC (Association of Pet Behaviour Counsellors) and Institute for Animal Care Education.
-This was a challenge for me in my middle years and going back to studying at Foundation Degree level but I have thoroughly enjoyed the whole research element and it has given my confidence a boost as I went into it with some trepidation.
+I have recently found out that I have passed (with Merit) the Graduate Diploma in Animal Behaviour Management Level 6 which is Degree Level 1.1 administered by Compass and is Accredited by the ABTC (Association of Pet Behaviour Counsellors) and Institute for Animal Care Education.
+This was a challenge for me in my middle years and going back to studying at Degree level but I have thoroughly enjoyed the whole research element and it has given my confidence a boost as I went into it with some trepidation.
 I have learned a lot too, never too old to learn as they say and in this business it is pretty much essential as new research is coming out all the time.
 It will soon be the case that Behaviourists will be regulated by law and quite rightly anyone working on dog behaviour issues will need to hold at least a Level 5 qualification and for more serious issues, a Level 6, which is what my next goal will be.
-I am halfway through this already and then hoping to become a Clinical Dog Behaviourist (or Vet Behaviourist) if all goes well.
+I am now hoping to become an APBC Provisional Clinical Dog Behaviourist shortly.

 Since Lockdown last year there have been many emerging issues for our dogs and puppies.
 With the current recession, many people are now giving up their dogs to rescue centres that are completely overwhelmed in many cases.
 This breaks my heart and I am a firm supporter of anyone who takes on a rescue dog.
 I have only ever had rescue dogs and probably will not change now as you save two dog's lives when you take on a rescue, the one you have adopted and the next dog who fills their space.
 Many are now being destroyed as there is simply not enough space for them.